Travel Credit Cards

 Like all other credit cards, travel cards are covered by section 75, no matter where they're used.

-With section 75, credit card purchases between £100 and £30,000 are covered.
+Section 75 covers credit card purchases between £100 and £30,000.